Jabernathy88/kusoft-pen-pal/README.md

     * Alice's has Japanese proficiency, but Bob does not have any proficiency in Japanese.
 Alice **cannot** send a message to Bob in Japanese.

-4. As any user, if I try to delete a Language with association records, I will receive an polite error notice instead.
+8. As any user, I cannot delete a Language if it is referenced by a Proficiency record.

-5. Otherwise, I should not have trouble deleting other records.
+9. Otherwise, I should not have trouble deleting other records.
 (Dependent destroy)

-6. As any user, when I request to see any Language, the system will also show the current average proficiency among all Users, rounded to two decimal points.
+10. As any user, when I request to see any Language, the system will also show the current average proficiency among all Users, rounded to two decimal points.